For security reasons, never set up sites using the username “admin”.

 phpMyAdmin databases

-Log out of your server when you’re finished and return to your WordPress site.
-You may find that your session is expired.
-Log in again with your new Admin details …
+Log out of your server when you’re finished and reopen the browser to your WordPress site.
+You will probably find that your session has expired.
+If so, log in again with your new administration details …

-You should see that your username has been updated.
+You should see that your username is now updated.
 However, it will probably still be displaying the previous “nickname” …

-To choose a new “nickname”, access your Users screen and click the Edit link below your username …
+To change the “nickname”, go to your Users section and click on the Edit link below the user name …

-You can also get to the Profile section if you click on the Edit My Profile link in the “Howdy, User” panel …
+You can also get to your Profile section if you click on the Edit My Profile link in the “Howdy, User” screen …

 Click Update Profile to save your new settings …